 The GoPro is designed to take video in extreme conditions.
-It was created by a surfer, and it can capture HD footage in a rugged and durable casing.
+A surfer created it, and it can capture HD footage in a rugged and durable casing.
 It is compact and light, and it is easy to use.
-It also allows you to shoot in different picture modes, so you can capture all kinds of photos and video that would never be possible with a traditional camera.
+It also allows you to shoot in different picture modes, capturing all kinds of photos and videos that would never be possible with a traditional camera.

-The GoPro records sound with a built-in mono microphone and the wind noise is reduced by the protective case.
-However, there is some distortion and you may want to improve the quality of audio in your GoPro.
+The GoPro records sound with a built-in mono microphone, and the protective case reduces the wind noise.
+However, there is some distortion, and you may want to improve the audio quality in your GoPro.

 - What Is Wrong with GoPro Audio?